Sell

 We added two new segments in Google Analytics for chatters and non-chatters.
 The segments included conditions that would check if a visitor took a certain action on the website.
 In this case, we wanted to check if the visitor entered chat.

 We set up the segments with the help of our Google Analytics integration.
 Among the many functions it provides, there is one that allows you to assign a ‘Chat’ event to visitors who start a conversation.
-You can import the segments to use them on your GA account.

 Setting up a segment in Google Analytics